HemanthKumarGoudgudidevuni/IREIA/README.md

 ### 🔁 Data Flow
 1. User enters a location in the React UI
 2. Frontend sends a POST request to Flask backend
-3. Flask fetches property data from Realtor API
+3. Flask fetches property data from Realty In US API
 4. ML model runs predictions on property price & rent
 5. Results sent back to React frontend and rendered as charts, scores, and cards